Edited by: Keri Stooksbury

 - Virgin Australia

-Once you’ve logged into your ExpertFlyer account, you’ll arrive at the following landing page.
+Once logged into your ExpertFlyer account, you’ll arrive at the following landing page:

-You’ll want to click the button that says Awards & Upgrades.
+You’ll want to click the button that says Awards & Upgrades in either menu:

-After you click either of the awards and upgrades buttons, you’ll arrive at a search page with several fields you’ll want to fill in.
+After you click either of the awards and upgrades buttons, you’ll arrive at a search page with several fields you’ll use to conduct your search:

 Here are some of the displayed options:

-- You can search using flexible dates (up to 3 days earlier and 3 days later)
+- You can search using flexible dates (up to 3 days plus or minus)

-- You can search for multiple booking classes (first and business class)
+- You can search for multiple booking classes (first and business class, upgrade fares)

 - You can restrict your award search to nonstop flights only

-Let’s see what the search results would look like after initializing a query.
+After initializing a query, let’s see what the search results would look like:

 The query search form may look slightly different depending on the airline you’re searching on.
-For example, if you choose American Airlines as your carrier, you can select connecting airports.
+For example, if you choose American Airlines or British Airways as your carrier, you can select connecting airports.
+This option isn’t available with all carriers.

-Hot Tip: One thing you’ll want to do is learn about fare classes.
-Some airlines, such as American Airlines, have different tiers of award tickets: they use MileSAAver (cheapest) and AAnytime (most expensive), which have a drastic price difference.
+One thing you’ll want to do is learn about fare classes.
+Some airlines, such as American Airlines, have different tiers of award tickets.
+Saver and everyday awards can have a drastic price difference.
 You’ll want to check off the correct boxes when choosing your fare classes to search.
+And if you are eligible for elite upgrades, those can add additional fare class options.
 Click here to learn about the different airline fare classes searchable with ExpertFlyer.

 Let’s talk about some of the other core functions of ExpertFlyer.